nkuhlen/kernel-density-bandwidth-selection/README.md

 # Bandwidth Selection for Kernel Density Estimation
+Note: This repository only contains the code used for the estimation, simulation and visualisation parts of the thesis.
+The thesis itself is available upon request.

 This project analyses the performance of different bandwidth selection methods when applied to both simulated and real world data.
 In particular, I apply the procedures to estimate the world income distribution which allows to investigate the development of income inequality between countries.

 Building the Project
 --------------------